JonathanColetti/CarDodgingGym/README.md

 # Car game gym
-A reinforcement learning environment for car dodging using
+A reinforcement learning environment for car dodging using gymnasium, pygame, python

 # How to run